-Rumer Willis's soft mermaid waves pair beautifully with a gold crown.
+Gisele Bundchen's soft mermaid waves are beautiful on their own or paired with a hair accessory.
 Follow Ferrara's advice for getting this look:

 - To begin, take stock of your hair texture.
 This will factor in when you decide how to approach these loose waves.

 - "If you have a smaller coil, then a blowout will have to come first and then a styling wand to get the looser mermaid waves."